Boy bands top American Music Awards, ladies lead performances

 Boy band power proved strong as Australian newcomers 5 Seconds of Summer won the coveted new artist of the year award.

-Azalea, the newcomer Australian rapper, won favourite rap/hip hop album for "The New Classic" and favourite rap/hip hop artist over Eminem and Drake in both categories.
+Azalea, the newcomer Australian rapper, won favorite rap/hip hop album for "The New Classic" and favorite rap/hip hop artist over Eminem and Drake in both categories.

 "As musicians, we receive so much critique and we really question what we're doing, but I think this validates that I'm on the right path," the 24-year-old Azalea said.